Planning Your Big Day

 Heavy items go in small boxes

-Heaver items, like books and gold bars, should be packed in smaller boxes while lighter items should go in larger boxes.
-As a general rule, small boxes are for books, papers, and canned goods, medium boxes are for kitchen appliances and pots and pans, and large and extra large boxes are for plastics, clothing, and bedding.
+Pack heavy items, like books and gold bars, in smaller boxes, while lighter items go in larger ones.
+Here’s a quick guide: small boxes for books and canned goods, medium for kitchen appliances, and large for plastics, clothing, and bedding!

 Pack boxes firmly

-Pack boxes firmly from bottom to the very, very top, with no empty space at all.
-This helps prevent the box from crushing under weight when other boxes are stacked on top of it.
-Key to keeping your items safe and sound!
+Pack boxes tightly from bottom to top, leaving no empty space.
+This prevents crushing when stacked and keeps your items safe and sound!

 Pad your fragile items

-Use towels, linens, curtains and other soft items as padding around your fragile items to prevent breakage.
-When you run out of "locally-sourced" padding, use packing paper.
+Use towels, linens, and curtains as padding for fragile items to prevent breakage.
+When you run out of "locally-sourced" padding, just grab some packing paper!

 Leave clothing/light items inside furniture